woodrmichael/Benchmarking-Lab/README.md

     - Identify private methods for the `ListBenchmark` class needed to complete the assignment (used as helper methods to complete the implementation of the two required public methods)
     - Stub out the methods and provide JavaDoc for the methods.
-* [ ] Commit 4 "Benchmark Parameters for java.util benchmarks"
+* [x] Commit 4 "Benchmark Parameters for java.util benchmarks"
     - Implement the remaining requirements for the lab assignment.
     - Fill in values for the benchmarking parameters below for the first four listed (the `?? ?? ?? [??ns]` on each line)
-* [ ] Commit 5 "Lab completed"
+* [x] Commit 5 "Lab completed"
     - Fill in remaining values for the benchmarking parameters below (the `?? ?? ?? [??ns]` on each line)
-    - Remove the dashes on this line when lab 5 is ready to be graded (and commit and push): D-O-N-E-6
+    - Remove the dashes on this line when lab 5 is ready to be graded (and commit and push): DONE6

 ### Benchmark Parameters